kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 The new `kfctl` client replaces `kfctl.sh` and is implemented in golang.

-Note: Additional issues have been opened so this README.md will have additional updates.
+Note: This README.md will be updated on an ongoing basis to reflect features, bug fixes.

 ## Requirements